 This course is an experiential and didactic investigation of the body of knowledge and practice that reflects fully the integrity, uniqueness and wholeness of a person.
 The content of the course is designed to foster the connection between the professional literature and the self as spiritual journeyer and clinician.
 The processes of the course will facilitate integrating spiritual and clinical orientations.
-Prerequisites: Admission to the Counseling program

-COUN 5335 Stress and Wellness
+COUN 5335 - Stress and Wellness